 - Life in a Massachusetts Tide Pool - This Woods Hole Oceanographic website offers detailed descriptions of many of the seaweeds and marine life in a tide pool.

-- A field guide to economically important seaweeds of northern New England - This online guidance details various species of seaweeds and their past and present uses, complete with recipes such as candied kelp.
+- A field guide to economically important seaweeds of northern New England (PDF, 261 KB) - This guidance details various species of seaweeds and their past and present uses, complete with recipes such as candied kelp.